examind-ai/examind-io/README.md

-Cloudflare worker that redirects https://examind.io/meet{name} to calendars on HubSpot.
+Cloudflare worker that redirects the following:

+- https://examind.io/meet{name} to calendars on HubSpot
+- https://student-help.examind.io/ to student help page presentation on Google Drive

 # Setup